HOOPLAH! The 4ARTSAKE Newspaper Project

-In Q3 of 2025, 4ARTSAKE will be launching a free arts and comics newspaper in the tradition of: Portland’s Vision Quest; Smoke Signal out of Brooklyn’ the late, great Scarfff Comics; and the earliest days of Vice Magazine.
-Our paper is called Hooplah, and will include comics, standalone visual pieces, photography, poetry, short fiction, and some select citizen journalism.
-Once in full swing, Hooplah will be published as a quarterly showcase of independent and DIY artists living and working in the Pacific Northwest, with a focus on Portland.
+In Q4 of 2025, 4ARTSAKE will be releasing our first issue of Hooplah!, an arts and comics Newspaper focused on Portland artists.
+This project will include comics, standalone visual pieces, photography, poetry, short fiction, and some select citizen journalism, as a showcase of independent and DIY artists living and working in the Pacific Northwest.

-We are aiming to have our first issue of the paper published in late July 2025, and the deadline for finished work will be Friday, June 20th.
+We are aiming to have our first issue of the paper published in late October 2025, and so the Deadline for finished work will be Friday, September 19th.

 Content Guidelines